PaulCzm/PaulCzm/README.md

 Hi!
 I’m Paul Cozmuta, a Biomedical Engineer and a Master’s student in Applied Mathematics and Computation.
-My passion lies in integrating mathematics, computation, and biology to address complex challenges in healthcare and biotechnology.

 _________________________________________________________________________________________________________________________________________________________________________________________